Skip to content

 Take the following actions:

-- Choose the right number of shards for your cluster and use case to optimize cluster performance.
-For more information about shard maintenance, see Shard strategy.
+• Choose the right number of shards for your cluster and use case to optimize cluster performance.
+For more information, see Shard strategy.

-- For slow logs, turn on logging at the TRACE, DEBUG, INFO, and WARN debug levels.
+• For slow logs, turn on logging at the TRACE, DEBUG, INFO, and WARN debug levels.
 Each debug level logs different categories of information.
-It's a best practice to turn on logging according to the request status.
+Turn on logging according to the request status.

 Related information

-Analyzing Amazon OpenSearch Service slow logs using Amazon CloudWatch Logs streaming and Kibana
+Analyzing Amazon Elasticsearch Service Slow Logs Using Amazon CloudWatch Logs Streaming and Kibana

 How do I troubleshoot CloudWatch Logs so that it streams to my OpenSearch Service domain?